reglue4go/gh-pages/stringable/README.md

 #### [WhenExactly](#available-methods)

 The WhenExactly method invokes the given closure if the string exactly matches the given string.
-The closure will receive the fluent string instance:
+The closure will receive the string value:

 ```go
 value := stringable.New("Alita").